Welcome to Cadabam's Hospitals

 Impulse control disorder tTreatment always involves a personalised medication plan, with careful adjustments based on the individual’s needs, response, and overall treatment goals.

-Treating Co-occurring Mental Health or Neurological Conditions
+Treating Co-Occurring Mental Health or Neurological Conditions

 Managing related conditions like ADHD, bipolar disorder, or Parkinson’s disease can significantly improve impulse control.